samdoran/ansible-collection-macos/roles/command_line_tools/README.md

     ansible-playbook -i inventory.yml samdoran.macos.bootstrap

-The playbook targets a group called `macos_12_plus_hosts`, falling back to `all`.
+The playbook targets a group called `macos_12_plus_hosts`.
 This can be overridden using an extra var.

-    ansible-playbook -i inventory.yml -e macos_12_plus_hosts=my_custom_group samdoran.macos.bootstrap
+    ansible-playbook -i inventory.yml -e target_hosts=my_custom_group samdoran.macos.bootstrap

 A standalone script for installing the command line tools is included in the `scripts/` directory for reference or running locally.